hipe/tmx/plugin/README.md

+## brief tombstones & related

+  - library 8 of N: [#012] née "filesystem based", now "[etc]". abstracted from [sy] did solely to facilitate the cleanup of its architecture.

-## library 8 of N: filesystem-based
+  - library 7 of N: (WILL SUNSET)

-an abstraction of what [sy] did..

 ## library 7 of N: digraph-powered simplification of predecessor